rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 the beams of our house are cedar; our rafters are pine. ^0117

 I am a rose of Sharon, a lily of the valleys. ^0201

 As a lily among brambles, so is my love among the young women. ^0202

 As an apple tree among the trees of the forest, so is my beloved among the young men.
-With great delight I sat in his shadow, and his fruit was sweet to my taste. ^0203
+With great delight I sat in his shadow, and his fruit was sweet to my taste, ^0203

 He brought me to the banqueting house, and his banner over me was love. ^0204